 Okay, so it takes a bit of effort to eat properly.
 Spend time preparing healthy food, or spend time visititing the doc.
 Take your pick.

 Chiropractic in its infancy had strong links with naturopathic medicine; links which should still be there.
 Anti inflammatory joint and muscle pain and natural methods to control it, like ways to cook salmon, are the concerns of every single chiropractor; or should be at any rate.

 Just this morning I treated a girl who was in such pain wherever I touched her; polymyalgia hurts.
 Afterwards when we had a frank discussion on omega 3 and ways to cook salmon, she confessed she simply doesn't like fish.

 Either you choose ways to cook salmon and other cold water fish, or you have pain; the ball is in your court.
 For vegans, freshly ground flax seeds and walnuts on a daily basis is an excellent alternative.
 Better still, enjoy both sources.

-Take care of the canned salmon; often the fish oil has been removed, and sold back to you in capsules, and replaced with sunflower fat.
+Take care before buying canned salmon; often the fish oil has been removed, and sold back to you in capsules, and replaced with sunflower fat.
 More than half the goodness is gone.

 The strategic salmon health initiative is about caring for our wild ocean fish.